Aussie-Flat (Australian Shepherd & Flat-Coated Retriever Mix): Info, Pictures, Facts

 The Flat-Coated Retriever is similar to the Golden Retriever.
 One of the most obvious differences between the two is the coat color.
 Flat-coats have solid black coats, while Golden Retrievers have gold, red, or cream coats.

-The Flat-Coated Retriever costs around $1,000 to $2,000 due to their relative rarity and keen temperament.
 If you can find one up for adoption, they tend to be much more manageable at a rescue shelter.

-3 Little-Known Facts About Australian Shepherd Coated
+3 Little-Known Facts About the Aussie-Flat

 1. This hybrid is so new or rare that they are not registered with the major hybrid clubs or registries.